-There’s a laundry list (in the thousands) of Chromecast-enabled apps to choose from.
-Other than the usual suspects like Netflix, YouTube, Facebook, Google Photos, Chrome and more there’s a way to tell.
-Look out for the Chromecast logo on your favorite app whenever you’re on the same network with the display device that has Chromecast built-in.
+There are thousands of Chromecast-enabled apps to choose from, including the usual suspects like Netflix, YouTube, Facebook, Google Photos, Chrome, and more.
+To tell if an app supports Chromecast, look for the Chromecast logo whenever you’re on the same network as a display device with Chromecast built-in.

 Some other examples include Google Play Movies, VLC, Plex, Hulu, Disney+, Spotify, Pandora, Tidal, Angry Birds Go, Twitch, Apple Music, DStv, Showmaxx, Prime Video, e.t.c.
 The list is endless and dependent on what apps you use on your smartphone, tablet or laptop.